Son923/society/docs/TRANSLATIONS.md

 - `vi.js` - Vietnamese translations
 - `index.js` - Translation system configuration

+## Recent Updates

+The following sections have been recently translated:

+### Random Events (March 2024)
+- Added translations for all random event names and messages
+- Added translations for whispers
+- Updated the random events system to use the translation function

+### Tutorial Messages (March 2024)
+- Added translations for all tutorial messages
+- Updated the tutorial system to use the translation function

+### Farming System (March 2024)
+- Added translations for crop names (wheat, carrot, bean)
+- Added translations for farming-related messages
+- Updated the farming UI to display translated crop names and messages

 ## How to Add or Update Translations

 ### 1. File Structure